A Fly On The Wall

-One of my first memories is of my mother waking me from a dead sleep to see my father on television.
+One of my first memories is of my mother waking me from a dead sleep to watch my father on television.
 At the time, he was a young prosecutor.
-Over the subsequent decades, as he gained influence and power in law and politics, I would find myself trying to catch a glance of his picture in The New York Times over someone’s shoulder while riding on the subway.
+Over the subsequent decades, as he gained influence and power in law and politics, I would find myself trying to catch a glance of his picture in The New York Times over someone’s shoulder on the subway.
 A friend would call me from Rome, excited that he had just seen my dad on TV.
 Once, I was passing an electronics store on 72nd Street when all of the TV screens in the display windows simultaneously showed a close-up of my father’s face.
 I was with a woman I should not have been with, and for a brief second, I thought my all-knowing father had caught me again.

 My father was referred to by newspapers as the “last of the gladiators,” a term he coined to define trial lawyers.
 Though he was a man of gladiatorial personality and talent, I refer to him throughout this memoir as my “true north.”
 This term of endearment is not just a snappy metaphor.
-A person adrift in the middle of the ocean is not lost if he has a bead in the sky on Last of the Gladiators, a meridian of longitude.
+A person adrift in the middle of the ocean is not lost if he has a bead in the sky on true north, a meridian of longi- tude.
 When I lacked direction, I needed to look no farther than to my father to reacquire my bearings.
 Dad was the ultimate realist, with a razor-like ability to shine a corrective lens on some of my more quixotic moments.
 He had a strong inner core of tranquility and reasonableness—qualities that he endeavored to pass on to me as his life wound down.
-Jimmy was and always will be my “Last of the Gladiators.”
+Jimmy was and always will be my true north.